aferrodelgado/project-3/README.md

   - Bar graph showing top paying industries

 - **Questions:**
   - What skills are in the highest demand for analytics?
+(Amanda Delgado)
   - Which industries are in the most demand in the United States?
+(Latifah Jones)
   - What locations are hiring the most?
+(Floris Cash)
   - Comparing market trends overtime?
+(Sebastian Andreu)
   - Does experience level influence job postings?
+(Luc Atchley)